 The Office of Special Counsel (OSC).
 This is their standard form for reporting unlawful reprisal for whistleblowing activities.
 After your file your claim with the OSC they will investigate it.
 Then they may initiate an action on your behalf or issue you a right-to-file letter which allows you to pursue your whistleblowing case individually.
 It is critical that you make initial contact with the OSC and exhaust your administrative options prior to filing a formal action.

 Where will me case be heard?

-I hope this quick overview of the WPA has answered some of the general questions you might have about whistleblower protections and whether or not you may qualify.
+Hopefully this quick overview of the WPA has answered some of the general questions you might have about whistleblower protections and whether or not you may qualify.

 Note that nothing can substitute for specific legal advice tailored to the facts of your case.
-If you have further questions feel free to call for a free consultation.

 If you love reading about the WPA, or want some materials to treat your insomnia, here are some additional resources related to the WPA: